 For each color which is blocked:

-9) Do not use the printer for at least 5-6 hours.
+- Do not turn the printer for at least 5-6 hours.
 Longer is better.
 This allows the print head to soak in the cleaning solution and the ink to drip in and start to replace the cleaning solution.

 If all else fails, try this: